PageBot/PageBot/README.md

 # What is PageBot?

-PageBot® is a scriptable page layout, vector graphics and typography environment that enables designers to create high quality documents in various print-ready and web-based formats using Python.
+PageBot® is a scriptable page layout, vector graphics and typography environment that enables designers to create high quality documents in various print-ready and web-based formats.
 It is available as a Python library with multi-platform support based on [Flat](http://xxyxyz.org/flat) and as a Mac OS X extension that uses [DrawBot](http://www.drawbot.com).